 The growing popularity of wearable technology is part of an emerging transformation toward telehealth.
-Wearables include wireless communication devices that continuously monitor a patient's biological data and deliver it to medical professionals in real time.
-However, these devices are evolving quickly beyond just basic data collection devices.
+Wearables include wireless communication devices that continuously monitor a patient's biological data and deliver it to medical professionals in real-time.
+These devices, however, are quickly evolving beyond just basic data collection.

-As IoT devices get smaller and 5G is set to provide greater opportunities for the smooth transmission of enormous data, the healthcare industry is rapidly increasing its digital capabilities.
+As IoT devices get smaller, and 5G advances the low latency transmission of enormous data sets, the healthcare industry will see rapid increases in its digital capabilities.

 How Wearable Devices Improve Healthcare

-Hospitals are increasingly offering patients the option to use wearable technology as an efficient way to gather deep information that can help lead to faster treatment.
-These devices can be worn by patients at medical facilities or remotely at home.
-Doctors monitor the devices in real-time for patients of all ages and conditions.
+Physicians are increasingly offering patients the option to use wearable technology as an efficient way to gather in-depth information that can help lead to higher quality therapeutics.
+Patients can wear these devices at medical facilities or remotely at home while doctors monitor their vitals and treatment progress in real-time.

 Here are descriptions for some emerging wearable medical devices, with manufacturers listed in parentheses as well: